AlexxNB/tinro/README.md

 ### Lazy loading components

-If you want have code-splitting and load components only when page requested, make this litle component:
+If you want have code-splitting and load components only when page requested, make this little component:

 ```html
 <!-- Lazy.svelte-->